KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 % ----- end edit -----

 EXAMPLE:
 In this case you want to pick the scaling factor that gives the red line.
+A scaling factor of 60% would be 0.6 in the code.
 <img width="369" height="297" alt="lmo scale example" src="https://github.com/user-attachments/assets/2d02ad5f-13ed-464c-884b-abd892525ea2" />
 **⚠️ Note:** Run the file for both hamstrings